 - If no excerpt / summary text is available, the content text will be used to create the Open Graph description value.
 If your content does not rely on shortcodes or plugins to render its text, you may uncheck the “Apply WordPress Content Filters” option in the NGFB > Advanced > Content and Filters settings.

-- You can increase the “Object Cache Expiry” option in the NGFB > Advanced > File and Object Cache settings from 86400 seconds (the default) to several days / weeks.
+- You can increase the “Object Cache Expiry” option in the NGFB > Advanced > File and Object Cache settings from the default of 259200 seconds (3 days).
 NGFB removes outdated cache objects when posts / pages are updated, so increasing the default values should not create any issues.

 - If you don’t use the NGFB sharing buttons, you can disable all sharing button features by adding the following constant to your wp-config.php: 123define('NGFB_SOCIAL_SHARING_DISABLE', true);

 If you have not installed an opcode and/or transient object cache, you really should.
 There are many great articles on optimizing WordPress, which cover the subject of opcode and object caching.
-Here are a few that I’ve written (though they may be a little too technical for some).
 Please take the time to research opcode and transient object caching solutions – they will make a big difference to your website’s performance and maximum concurrent user capacity.